Namanmoo-Damso/AI/README.md

-# test_backend_ios-ai
+# damso-ai

-This repository contains the AI agent extracted from the main `test_backend_ios` project.
+This repository contains the AI agent extracted from the main `damso-ai` project.
 It includes the voice agent worker that connects to LiveKit and uses OpenAI for STT/LLM/TTS via the LiveKit plugins.

 Quick start